AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-12-04-swift-on-linux-in-vbox-on-osx.md

     sudo apt-get install clang

-Thats it, afterwards we can run the interactive `swift` tool and execute some awesome Swift code:
+That's it, afterwards we can run the interactive `swift` tool and execute some awesome Swift code:

 <center><img src=